Has your month been as busy as ours? It seems that we pack a LOT of stuff into the month of October.

 Fall is also a great time to start looking for federal grant opportunities for your organization.
 The federal fiscal year begins in October so this is when we start to see more Notice of Funding Announcements (NOFAs) released from all the federal agencies.
 If you’ve ever applied for a federal grant or even opened a NOFA, you know there is a lot involved in submitting a successful application.

 Whether you’re new to federal grants or an expert, here are 10 steps to ensure this year’s federal grant writing season goes off without a hitch:

-10. Celebrate!
-Writing a federal grant application requires a lot of attention to detail, long days sitting in front of a computer, and endless patience waiting for documents to be signed.
+Writing a federal grant proposal requires a lot of attention to detail, long days sitting in front of a computer, and endless patience waiting for documents to be signed.
 If you made it through, it’s time to treat yourself!

 Do you have other great tips for making it through federal grant season?
 Please comment below!